-Johnny Summers is a multifaceted musician making his mark as a trumpeter, vocalist, arranger, and composer.
-He has worked and performed with award-winning artists including Wynton Marsalis, Wycliffe Gordon, Bobby Shew, Maria Schneider, Ellis Marsalis, Tommy Banks, and Guido Basso to name a few.
-Johnny is the founding director of the Calgary Jazz Orchestra.
-He writes and arranges over half of the music performed with the group.
-Johnny is active as a clinician and music educator with students from junior high school to university level, working in a variety of areas including jazz improvisation, big band, vocal techniques, composition, arranging and more.
+Johnny Summers is a multifaceted musician making his mark as a trumpeter, vocalist, arranger, composer and director.
+He has worked and performed with award-winning artists including, Bobby Shew, Maria Schneider, Ellis Marsalis, Tommy Banks, and Guido Basso to name a few.
+Johnny is the founding director of the Calgary Jazz Orchestra, and he writes and arranges well over half of the music performed by the CJO.
 As a writer and recording artist, Johnny has received much critical acclaim.
-He is the recipient of 11 Global Music Awards for his discography of 6, of the Gospel Music Award for Best Blues/Jazz Song and received a nomination for an AMPIA award for best original film score for Burlesque Assassins.
-Johnny’s most recent release features his original composition, Award-winning Suite Jubilation, with artists of the Calgary Jazz Orchestra, New West Symphony Chorus, Dee Daniels and Vincent Gardner.
-His next album is a tribute to Chet Baker and is set for release in 2019.
+He is the recipient of 11 Global Music Awards, 2 Gospel Music Awards and numerous nominations including one for an AMPIA award for best original film score for Burlesque Assassins.
+Award-winning Suite Jubilation, includes artists of the Calgary Jazz Orchestra, New West Symphony Chorus, Dee Daniels and Vincent Gardner.
+His seventh studio album, Baker's Dozen, was released February 2020 as a debut for Cellar Music Group.

 Richard Harding is a professional saxophonist who has performed with many outstanding groups including the Calgary Jazz Orchestra, the Calgary Philharmonic Orchestra, Lorna MacLachlan Quintet, Soul Providers, Penguins on Broadway, TR3, Tim Tamashiro Orchestra, and his own jazz quartet.
 His most recent show experience includes Billie Elliot at Theatre Calgary, the Roy Orbison Hologram Tour, La La Land, Rhapsody in Blue, An American in Paris, Let’s Dance and Sinatra and Beyond with the CPO, and Dancers in Love with Decidedly Jazz Danceworks.
 Richard’s soulful playing can be found on a number of recordings including CDs of the CJO, Lorna MacLachlan Quintet, CPO, The Henry Cowell Wind Band, Tim Tamashiro Terrain, Bluesland, and Camie Leard.
 Richard is currently a music educator at the Calgary Board of Education.